IgniteUI/help-topics/topics/02_Controls/igRadialGauge/02_Configuring/02_igRadialGauge_Configuring_Needles.md

 - [Label Settings](%%SamplesUrl%%/radial-gauge/label-settings): This sample demonstrates how to configure the Radial Gauge control’s Label settings.
 Use the slider to see how the `labelInterval` and `labelExtent` properties affect the Label.

-- [Needle Dragging](%%SamplesUrl%%/radial-gauge/drag-needle): This sample demonstrates how you can drag the Radial Gauge control’s needle by using the Mouse events.
+- [Needle Dragging](%%SamplesUrl%%/radial-gauge/drag-needle): This sample demonstrates how you can drag the Radial Gauge control’s needle by using the isNeedleDraggingEnabled property.

 - [Range](%%SamplesUrl%%/radial-gauge/range): A range is a visual element that highlights a specified range of values on a scale.
 Use the options pane below to set the Radial Gauge control’s Range properties.